JOURNEYS IN NORTH WALES 2016 – 2019

-Next morning, after a full breakfast, we walked across the River Conwy to Llandudno Junction to catch a train for Blaenau Ffestiniog.
+Next morning, after a full breakfast, we walked across the River Conwy to Llandudno Junction to catch a train for Blaenau Ffestiniog, on a circular journey to Porthmadog, Bangor and back to Conwy.
 The rain of the previous night had cleared and this morning the sun was shining on the castle and the estuary.
 The Conwy Valley Line was opened in stages between 1863 and 1879 primarily to transport slate from Blaenau Ffestiniog down to the quay at Deganwy, near Llandudno, for export.
 The line follows the valley floor, much of which is marshland, via Llanrwst to Betws-y-Coed.
 The line suffers regularly from flooding.
 It reopened in February 2016 after serious flooding at more than 100 places following heavy rain on Boxing Day 2015, with the worst affected stretch being near Llanryst.
-Another two-month closure followed in 2017 and there have been numerous short periods of closure.
-It is closed once more as I update this page in March 2019.
+Further closures followed storms in recent years, despite work to improve the resilience of the line.
+Hopefully, it is now in better condition.
 Beyond Betws-y-Coed the line follows the narrow valley of the River Lled, and finally a long tunnel emerges into the slate wasteland that surrounds Blaenau Ffestiniog.
 We were about 10 minutes late due to another train (a Network Rail track measurement train) on the single-track section.
 However, the Ffestiniog Railway held their connecting train and a few of us quickly ran across to the Ffestiniog platform and set off on the first narrow gauge journey of the week.

 The Ffestiniog railway opened in 1836 to carry slate from the quarries at Blaenau to the port at Porthmadog for export.
 Originally operated by gravity (downhill) and horsepower (uphill) steam locomotives were introduced in 1863.
 Passenger services began around the same time.
 Following closure in 1946 the 1ft 11½in (597mm) gauge railway was reopened by the Ffestiniog Railway Trust in stages from 1955 until 1982.
 The 13½mile (21.7km) journey drops 710ft (216m) from Blaenau to sea level and takes 70 minutes.
 Despite the weather turning cloudy, the journey through the countryside was spectacular.
 We passed Tanygrisiau Reservoir and hydro-electric power station, which necessitated a diversion of the line.
 The decommissioned Trawsfynydd nuclear power station was visible in the distance, though it looked insignificant amongst the surrounding mountains.
 There are some forest stretches as we dropped down towards the Vale of Ffestiniog.
 At sharp bends and the Dduallt spiral I tried and failed to get photos of the steam loco at the front.
 Finally, the line crosses the Cambrian Coast National Rail line at Minffordd, passes the railway workshops at Boston Lodge and crosses the causeway (known as the Cob) into Porthmadog Harbour Station.